Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Design of artificial diffusion at low Mach number

 and with acoustic flow variations are:

 from which we see that for both convective and acoustic flow variations, all terms in $\mathcal{L}$ are retained compared to the desired form of the limit equations (\ref{eq:cvar_cdiff_limit},\ref{eq:avar_adiff_limit}).
-The limit equations for the convective velocity and the acoustic pressure (\ref{eq:velocity_cvar_mdiff},\ref{eq:pressure_avar_mdiff}) retain both artificial diffusion terms, however the convective pressure and acoustic velocity limit equations (\ref{eq:pressure_cvar_mdiff}, \ref{eq:velocity_avar_mdiff}) retain only the off-diagonal diffusion terms, which may degrade the stability of the corresponding discrete scheme.
-If the off-diagonal diffusion terms vanish, then the scheme applies no diffusion to equations (\ref{eq:pressure_cvar_mdiff}) and (\ref{eq:velocity_avar_mdiff}).
-Even if the off-diagonal diffusion terms are retained in the limit, the resulting diffusion may be out of phase with the diagonal field, so is not guaranteed to have a stabilising effect - this is particularly the case for acoustic variations, where velocity and pressure are expected to have a consistent phase difference.
+The limit equations for the convective velocity and the acoustic pressure (\ref{eq:velocity_cvar_mdiff},\ref{eq:pressure_avar_mdiff}) retain both artificial diffusion terms, however the convective pressure and acoustic velocity limit equations (\ref{eq:pressure_cvar_mdiff}, \ref{eq:velocity_avar_mdiff}) retain only the off-diagonal diffusion terms.
+This may degrade the stability of the corresponding discrete scheme, especially if the off-diagonal diffusion terms vanish.
 The issues of degraded stability on the convective pressure and acoustic velocity were numerically demonstrated in \cite{sachdev_improved_2012}, and the acoustic velocity instability was analysed in \cite{dellacherie_checkerboard_2009,bruel_low_2019}; here we show that the cause of both can be identified in the continuous setting.
-Note that for vanishing off-diagonal terms, the limit equations (\ref{eq:avar_mdiff_limit}) are equivalent to Dellacherie's first order modified equations for a low Mach Godunov scheme applied to the linear acoustic equations (equations (61) and (62) in \cite{dellacherie_analysis_2010} with $\nu_r=a_*\Delta x/2M$ and $\nu_{u_k}=0$, or equation (75) with $\nu_r=a_*\Delta x/2M$), which are shown to be accurate for convective low Mach number flow.\\
+Note that for vanishing off-diagonal terms, the limit equations (\ref{eq:avar_mdiff_limit}) are equivalent to Dellacherie's first order modified equations for a low Mach Godunov scheme applied to the linear acoustic equations (equations (61) and (62), or (75), in \cite{dellacherie_analysis_2010} with $\nu_r=a_*\Delta x/2M$ and $\nu_{u_k}=0$), which are shown to be accurate for convective low Mach number flow.